 Passover Seder Step #13: Barech, Bareich, Barekh, Bareikh, or Barek

 The next Passover Seder ritual is performing Barech.
 Barech means either "He (G-d) Had Blessed", or "To Bless" in Hebrew, and in this context refers to one feeling grateful for one's sustenance and realizing that one's sustenance ultimately derives from G-d.
 To express this gratitude, realization, and awareness, everyone at the Passover Seder table collectively recites the "Birkat HaMazon" (meaning "Grace After Meals" in Hebrew) blessing after they have completed the Passover Seder meal.
 It is in this ritual that the third cup of wine is filled and then the Birkat HaMazon blessing is recited together.
-The "Grace After Meals" blessing is also known as the "Benching."
+The "Grace After Meals" blessing is also known as the "Benching" (altered Yiddish-English form of the word "Benediction").
 After reciting this blessing, a blessing is said over the third cup of wine and then the third cup of wine is drunk by all at the Passover Seder table in a reclining position to the left.